COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     When the task has been terminated/finished

-    Then I need can delete the goal related to the task
+    Then I can delete the goal related to the task

     And only those on that task can remove this goal.

+  **Scenario 3:** Ability to edit a goal

+    Given I have already have a task

+    And the goal needs amending

+    Then I can edit the goal with the relevant updates

+    And only those on that task can edit this goal.

-  **Scenario 3:** Ability to transfer a goal
+  **Scenario 4:** Ability to transfer a goal

     Given a staff member already has a goal